Why do I Hit the Ball so High With my Golf Driver?

 Table of Contents

-The kind of equipment you use plays a significant role in the outcome of the game.
+The kind of equipment or a great selection of golf team gear you use plays a significant role in the outcome of the game.
 Therefore, it is essential to have a properly fitted driver to ensure you enhance your club speed, ball speed, and center contact.
 That way, you improve accuracy and increase your chances of hitting the ball right.

 When choosing a driver, you can compromise some features for others.
 A good choice is the Taylormade r15; it provides the ball speed, launch angle, and spin rate.
 These three factors determine how high and how low you hit the ball.
 If the shaft of your driver is light and whippy for your swing speed, this can result in higher spin rates.